 During the summer, there are live music events.

 Place de la Mirpe is one of Bergerac’s most beautiful and picturesque squares.
 This is where the grain market was made, and you will find beautiful half-timbered houses and a 1977 statue of Cyrano by a sculptor from the city, Jean Varoqueau.

-Follow Cyrano’s footsteps
+Follow Cyrano’s Footsteps

-300 years later, on these same lands, Hercule Savinien de Cyrano spends his childhood years.
+300 years later, on these same lands, Hercule Savinien de Cyrano spent his childhood years.
 Born in Paris in 1619, he began his military career in the company of “mousquetaire Gascons,” which is, at that moment, that he takes the name Bergerac.

 Later, he resumes his studies and enters the world of literature and poetry with a particular visionary and libertarian touch.
 His writings always range from intellectual and scientific curiosity.
 And he died accidentally in 1655 at the age of 36.

 He, Hercule Savinien, is the one who inspired Edmond Rostand’s heroic character in 1897 when he first created “Cyrano de Bergerac” in the St. Martin’s Gate theatre.

 Today, the city pays homage to Cyrano, a fictional character who never lived in Bergerac, with two statues in The Mirpe Square and one in the Plaza de la Iglesia de Santiago.